marcocipriani01/marcocipriani01.github.io-sources/projects/JustAPendulum.md

 ### [Building it!](diy)

-Making JustAPendulum yourself is very easy and requires only few low-cost stuff.
+Making JustAPendulum yourself is very easy and requires only some low-cost stuff.
 Refer to [this](diy) page on how to make it!

 ### Downloads